stashed/docs/docs/guides/latest/workloads/deployment.md

 We are going to store our backed up data into a GCS bucket.
 We have to create a Secret with necessary credentials and a Repository crd to use this backend.
 If you want to use a different backend, please read the respective backend configuration doc from [here](/docs/guides/latest/backends/overview.md).

+> For GCS backend, if the bucket does not exist, Stash needs `Storage Object Admin` role permissions to create the bucket.
+For more details, please check the following [guide](/docs/guides/latest/backends/gcs.md).

 **Create Secret:**

 Let's create a secret called `gcs-secret` with access credentials to our desired GCS bucket,